 It’s a bit on the scary side for Animal Crossing, but this cemetery is easily one of the coolest things we’ve seen players create.
 And with the addition of Redd’s sculptures, it’s a bonafide masterpiece.
 On the bright side, Wisp now has a place to call home!

 Finding the right furniture to accent your home can be a frustrating experience.
 However, this designer shows that you don’t need fancy items to put together a beautiful room.
 Using simple tables, a few lamps, and lots of picture frames, you can easily replicate this relaxing aesthetic.

-Summer is right around the corner, but this villager doesn’t want to wait!
-Not only is their house just steps from the shore, they’ve also found a unique way to use all the seashell-related items in the game to give their corner of the world a washed-out, beachy vibe.
-Plus, they made great use of custom designs to draw hearts in the sand — how can you not like it?
+Summer may be ending soon for us, but on this island, beach life is always in season!
+Not only is the house just steps from the shore, but the seashell-related items in the game have given this corner of the world a washed-out, beachy vibe.
+Plus, there’s great use of custom designs to draw hearts in the sand.
+How can you not like it?

 ???? ????????????????’???? ℂ????????é ☕️

 i’m not the best at designing yet but I gave it a try!
 It was very relaxing to put this together.
 Beau’s Café cookie was my very favorite in Pocket Camp ♡ #ACNH #AnimalCrossingNewHorizons #どうぶつの森 pic.twitter.com/s1w3X4BBue

 — ????kellie 公主???? (@nookimchi) April 29, 2020

 While this design does rely on some rare kitchen furniture, there’s no denying how cozy it is.
 Accenting the corner bookcases with rustic table stands and flowers pulls the room together, and excellent use of the NookPhone’s camera app makes this shop look incredibly inviting.

 — alex ???? diona haver (@faesylveon) April 30, 2020